lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Add registry dialog

+You can also modify existing registry details.
+Except of the hostname of registry name, you can change any value such as registry URL or the type of registry, etc.

 Even if you created a registry and update meta information, users cannot use the images in the registry, immediately.
 Just as you had to register the allowed hosts to use the storage host, you must register the registry in the allowed docker